Is It Safe To Use Almond Oil During Pregnancy?

 3. What are some natural alternatives to almond oil that pregnant women can use?

-Cocoa butter, coconut oil, and olive oil may help with stretch marks when used by pregnant women as an alternative to almond oil.
+Using cocoa butter, coconut oil, and olive oil during pregnancy may help with stretch marks as an alternative to almond oil.
 However, scientific studies do not support their efficacy (3).

 4. Can almond oil be used to help relieve pregnancy-related aches and pains?